 As technology became more widely integrated in educational systems during the last decade, a greater demand for dedicated support arose with teachers and this initiated the birth of ICTO social sciences in 2005.
 UvA also saw the great potential of technology for educational purposes and assigned ICTO the task of promoting it in its education.

 ICTO is an abbreviation for ICT (Information and communication technology) in het onderwijs, which means education in Dutch.
-Our team currently consists of six student assistants, each supporting a different section of social sciences, and one team leader.
+Our team currently consists of three student assistants, each supporting a different section of social sciences, one member and one team leader.

 Nynke [team leader]